jiratouchmhp/GitHub-Teams-Repo-Mapping/README.md

-**Simple, powerful tool for managing GitHub team permissions at scale****Simple, powerful tool for managing GitHub team permissions at scale**
+**Simple, powerful tool for managing GitHub team permissions at scale**